OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 This above video from [OCSDNet](https://ocsdnet.org/manifesto/open-science-manifesto/) is absolutely critical in framing the principles of Open Science.
 It outlines the importance of representation and inclusivity within Open Science, and the importance of these in challenging the core values of traditional science.
 They propose **seven principles** for Open and Collaborative Science:

-* **Principle 1**: Enables a knowledge commons where every individual has the means to decide how their knowledge is governed and managed to address their needs
+* **Principle 1**: Enables a knowledge commons where every individual has the means to decide how their knowledge is governed and managed to address their needs.

-* **Principle 2**: It recognizes cognitive justice , the need for diverse understandings of knowledge making to co-exist in scientific production
+* **Principle 2**: It recognizes cognitive justice, the need for diverse understandings of knowledge making to co-exist in scientific production.

-* **Principle 3**: It p ractices situated openness by addressing the ways in which c ontext, power and inequality condition scientific research
+* **Principle 3**: It practices situated openness by addressing the ways in which context, power and inequality condition scientific research

 * **Principle 4**: It advocates for every individual’s right to research and enables different forms of participation at all stages of the research process.

-* **Principle 5**: It fosters equitable collaboration between scientists and social actors and cultivates co-creation and social innovation in society
+* **Principle 5**: It fosters equitable collaboration between scientists and social actors and cultivates co-creation and social innovation in society.

-* **Principle 6**: It incentivizes inclusive infrastructures that empower people of all abilities to m ake, and use accessible open-source technologies.
+* **Principle 6**: It incentivizes inclusive infrastructures that empower people of all abilities to make, and use accessible open-source technologies.

-* **Principle 7**: It strives to use knowledge as a pathway to sustainable development, equipping every individual to improve the well-being of our society and planet
+* **Principle 7**: It strives to use knowledge as a pathway to sustainable development, equipping every individual to improve the well-being of our society and planet.

 Another widely-known vision for the future of scholarly communication is the [Vienna Principles](https://viennaprinciples.org/).